thequietlife/hackerspager/README.md

 Finding pagers nowadays is hard.
 I found this one on ebay. <br>

+Famicoman and HackersCurator both cover disassembly and prepping the pager for painting really well.
 I haven't done any spraypainting before and I found this the hardest bit.
 Trying to get a light, even coat.
 I couldn't get nice straight lines around the Motorola label.

 <p align="center">